ChaituGadige/Azure-zero-to-hero/Day-01/02-important-concepts.md

 - Virtualization is the process of creating a virtual version of something, such as an operating system, server, storage, or network resources.
 - Using concept of Hypervisor, a server is logically breakdown as multiple servers(VM) based on user requirment

-for ex: 1 server consists 100GB Ram, If you request 10GB RAM , the server with pre installed Hypervisor break down and provide the requirments
+Ex: 1 server consists 100GB Ram, If you request 10GB RAM , the server with pre installed Hypervisor break down and provide the requirments

 ## Virtual Machine